logo

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

-Once you have decided you would like to become a psychologist in Washington, the first step is to complete a bachelor’s degree.
-This will require that you attend school full-time for approximately four years, or 120 credit hours.
-You do not have to major in psychology during your bachelor’s degree; in fact, many psychologists studied other areas while they were in college.
-However, if your undergraduate degree is not in psychology, you will have to take prerequisites before entering a graduate program.
+The first step to becoming a psychologist in Washington is to complete a bachelor’s degree.
+Bachelor’s degrees take approximately four years, or 120 credit hours, to complete.
+You do not have to major in psychology during your bachelor’s program; in fact, many psychologists study other areas for their undergraduate degree.
+However, if your undergraduate degree is not in psychology, you must take prerequisites before entering a graduate program.

-After you have completed your bachelor’s degree, you may choose to also complete a master’s degree in psychology.
+After completing a bachelor’s degree, you can pursue a master’s degree in psychology.
 This is an optional step, as most students earn master’s degrees during their doctoral programs.
-However, a master’s degree can be helpful if you did not major in psychology for your bachelor’s degree or if you are not sure what types of doctoral programs you would like to apply to.
-Although requirements for these programs can vary, in general, you can expect a master’s degree in psychology to take about two years (30-40 credit hours) of full-time study.
+However, a master’s degree can be helpful if you did not major in psychology for your bachelor’s degree or are unsure what types of doctoral programs you would like to apply to.
+Although requirements for these programs can vary, you can generally expect a master’s degree in psychology to take about two years (30 to 40 credit hours) of full-time study.

 2. Earn a doctoral degree in psychology.

-After you have completed your bachelor’s degree (and a master’s degree if you decide to), you will need to complete a doctoral degree in psychology to be qualified for licensure in Washington.
-There are two options for these types of degrees: a Doctor of Philosophy (PhD) in Psychology or a Doctor of Psychology (PsyD).
-For more information about the differences between these degrees, see our home page..
+After you complete your bachelor’s degree (and a master’s degree if you decide to), you will need to complete a doctoral degree in psychology to qualify for licensure in Washington.
+Prospective psychologists can pursue either a Doctor of Philosophy (PhD) in Psychology or a Doctor of Psychology (PsyD).
+Our home page covers the key differences between a PhD in Psychology and a PsyD.

-Most doctoral programs in psychology take between four and seven years to complete, depending on the specific requirements for each program, which can include the amount of research that students must complete, the amount of clinical experience they are required to gain, and the number of classes they are asked to take.
+Most doctoral programs in psychology take between four and seven years to complete, depending on the requirements, including the amount of research and clinical experience required as well as the number of classes in the curriculum.

 Please visit our Psychology Schools in Washington page for more information about doctoral programs in Washington that you may want to consider applying to.